jh3nd3rs0n/jargyle/README.md

 -   Under the CONNECT command, it uses a socket that connects to the desired target server.
 In this documentation, this socket is called the server-facing socket.
 -   Under the BIND command, it uses a socket that listens for an inbound socket.
 In this documentation, this socket is called the listen socket.
--   Under the UDP ASSOCIATE command, it uses a UDP socket that sends and receives datagram packets to and from server UDP sockets.
-In this documentation, this UDP socket is called the server-facing UDP socket.
+-   Under the UDP ASSOCIATE command, it uses a UDP socket that sends and receives datagram packets to and from peer UDP sockets.
+In this documentation, this UDP socket is called the peer-facing UDP socket.

 Jargyle also uses a host resolver to resolve host names for the aforementioned sockets and for [the RESOLVE command](#6-2-the-socks5-resolve-command).